Myanmar Junta Court Sentences Australian Economist, Suu Kyi To 3 Years - UrduPoint

 "My husband has already been in a Myanmar prison for almost two-thirds of his sentence.
 Please consider the contributions that he has made to Myanmar, and deport him now," she added.

+"We call for Mr Turnell's immediate release and for him to be allowed to return to Australia and to reunite with his family," State Department spokesman Ned price said.

-The convictions demonstrated the junta had "no qualms about their international pariah status", said Elaine Pearson, Asia director at Human Rights Watch.
+Elaine Pearson, Asia director at Human Rights Watch, said the convictions demonstrated the junta had "no qualms about their international pariah status".

 "Concerted action" from the international community was needed "to turn the human rights situation around in the country", she said.

-Amnesty International's Tim O'Connor said Turnell was denied a fair trial and adequate access to legal counsel or consular assistance.
+Amnesty International's Tim O'Connor said Turnell was denied a fair trial and adequate access to legal counsel and consular assistance.

 "The proceedings have been an outright sham and Myanmar's military must immediately release Turnell so he can return to his family in Australia," he said.